bomgar/basicwebapp/README.md

 This is a basic web application.
 I did this to see how I could structure a go backend.
 Supports register, login and whoami.

+This is not production ready!
+It is just for learning.

 ## Run